What Is The Difference Between Dry Cough And Wet Cough

 • Avoid Irritants: Stay away from smoke, pollution, dust, and other environmental irritants that can trigger a dry cough.

 • Over-the-Counter Cough Suppressants: Medications like dextromethorphan can help suppress the cough reflex.
-However, it's important to use these medications with caution and follow the instructions on the label.
+On the flip side, it helps to use these medications with caution and follow the instructions on the label.
 They may not be suitable for everyone, especially young children.

 • Address Underlying Conditions: If your dry cough is caused by allergies or GERD, focus on managing these underlying conditions with appropriate medications and lifestyle changes.